How many of these rec hockey mistakes have you made?

 1. Taking the Game Too Seriously

-We’ve all seen those rec hockey players who for some reason believe they’re playing in Game 7 of the Stanley Cup Finals.
+We’ve all seen rec hockey mistakes, like players who for some reason believe they’re playing in Game 7 of the Stanley Cup Finals.
 Their adrenaline is pumping; their competitive spirit is high.
 They scream at the officials; they yell at their teammates.

 For Pete’s sake, guys.
 Let’s keep things in perspective.
 You’re at a rec hockey game at 10 o’clock on a work night, where most likely the only one in attendance is the Zamboni driver who is counting the minutes till the final buzzer sounds so he can get his job done and go home.
 Drop it down a few notches and just take in the joy of playing hockey.